Skip to main content

 The more adipose tissue present, the greater the systemic aromatase exposure, and the more aggressively testosterone is converted to estradiol.
 This is a critical concept.
 Excess body fat is a metabolic engine driving hormonal imbalance.
 Physical activity and nutrition are the tools we use to regulate that engine.

-Regular exercise, particularly a combination of resistance training and high-intensity interval training, helps to improve and increase muscle mass.
+Regular exercise, particularly a combination of resistance training and high-intensity interval training, helps to improve insulin sensitivity and increase muscle mass.
 Muscle is more metabolically active than fat and does not express aromatase to the same degree.
 Therefore, shifting your body composition in favor of more lean mass and less fat mass directly reduces your body’s capacity to overproduce estradiol.

 A dysregulated Testosterone-to-Estradiol ratio, driven by excess aromatase activity in adipose tissue, is a primary cause of high-estrogen symptoms in men.